Sanskrit Name: Hamsasana/Hansasana (हंसासन)

 - Hamsasana starts functioning nervous system (neurotransmitters) properly, thereby accelerating the circulation of blood

-- This seat reduces the fat of the stomach, which helps in reducing obesity
+- This seat reduces the fat in the stomach, which helps in reducing obesity

 - Hamsasana (Swan Pose) keeps the lungs clean and more active